 - Zion National Park gets extremely hot during the summer months, and many campsites have partial or no shade.
 A few riverside spots do exist but are extremely difficult to snag.
 Consider the heat when planning your camping trip.

 Check the Zion National Park Map before you go!
 The South and Watchman Campgrounds are just inside of the South Entrance near the Visitor Center and shuttle pickup area.
-The Lava Point Campground is located accessed by driving along the Kolob Terrace Road in a remote northern section of the park.
+The Lava Point Campground is accessed by driving along the Kolob Terrace Road in a remote northern section of the park.

-How to Get a Site
+How to Get a Campsite in Zion

-Two of the three campgrounds in the park accept reservations.
+All three campgrounds in the park accept reservations.
 If you’re hoping to reserve something, click over to Recreation.gov to find a site.

 To choose your ideal campground, take a look at the in-park options below: